 What is the Purpose of an Equally Effective Alternate Access Plan?
 (EEAAP)

 When ICT products or services do not fully conform to Section 508 accessibility standards, an EEAAP provides a pre-planned alternate access method that bypasses known accessibility barriers.
 With an EEAAP, users who may be affected by known accessibility barriers will have a way to get relief and reduce the burden accessibility barriers may present.
-In addition, the EEAAP process makes barriers known to the end-user upfront before they interact with the product; these choices save time and reduce frustration for those that may be affected.
+In addition, the EEAAP process makes barriers known to the end-user upfront before interacting with the product; these choices save time and reduce frustration for those affected.